-Crémant is a type of sparkling wine from France that is either white or rosé and either dry or off-dry.
-As it undergoes a similar production process as Champagne, including bottle fermentation, it’s typically a high-quality yet affordable sparkler.
+Crémant is a sparkling wine from France that is either white or rosé.
+It can be dry or off-dry.
+As it undergoes a similar production process as Champagne, including bottle fermentation, it’s a high-quality sparkler.

 How Is Crémant Different from Champagne?

 The main differences between Champagne and Crémant are:

 - Champagne wines come from the Champagne region, while Crémant wines come from one of eight French regions outside of Champagne.